SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-what-is-JavaScript.md

 ## Why is JavaScript considered an interpreted language or script?

-The second characteristic of JavaScript is that it is read (parsed or interpreted) by JavaScript engines in browsers (Chakra, V8 and SpiderMonkey).
+The second characteristic of JavaScript is that it is read (parsed or interpreted) by JavaScript engines, primarily V8 in browsers.
 Other languages are compiled by processors.
 As it is parsed by the JavaScript engines in browsers.
 JavaScript needs pre-processors to build and translate code back into a parseable form by JavaScript transpilers, compilers and code package builders.

 This is why JavaScript is considered an interpreted language.
 It is also considered a language that scripts the behavior of the browser, hence the name JavaScript.
 Eich added the word Script to the end of Java - a popular language at the time - but that is where the ressemblance between the two languages starts and stops.